wcountiss/baseballpitch/Readme.txt

 End of Week 7

 Kinetic Chain
-get point to squash - dynamic tick distances, rect of ticks on top, 2 up to the keyframe
+tooltips match psd

 Trends Feedback
+yType = 2 - bar charts off of 0
 Hover the Tip higher, hover lower
 SubLevel 2 Filters
-yType = 2 - bar charts off of 0
-Wants the label of 'MLB Avg' on the orange line
+label of 'MLB Avg' on the orange line

 Adjust the tooltips color styles to match psd
 Try to reduce height